myFavShrimp/HyperStim/README.md

 #### Custom Command Handling

-Custom commands not recognized by HyperStim can be handled using the `onOther` option:
+Custom commands can be handled using the `onOther` option:

 ```html
 <div data-signals-api="fetch('/api/data', {